-Career exploration is a process of choosing education, training and jobs that fit a your interests and skills.
+Career exploration is about discovering information about careers and matching them to your interests and skills.
+You may also want to consider work environments, how much education is required, and employment outlooks.
 The following will help you explore careers and find one that is most suitable.

 - Occupational Outlook Handbook - View job descriptions, salary information and entry requirements.
 The information is updated every two years by the federal government.